ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 a simple expression that only allows ASCII letters and digits.
-A risk with this approach is that if the validation is ever skipped (e.g., after some code change), the system may be become extremely vulnerable.
+A risk with this approach is that if the validation is ever skipped (e.g., after some code change), the system may become extremely vulnerable.

 The [OWASP SQL Injection Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html) has a nice suggestion: if you *must* do this concatenation,